-Logistics UK will provide drivers with soft skills training.
+Consortium partners Logistics UK, the UK’s largest logistics trade body, will provide drivers with soft skills training.
 Workforce solutions group Manpower will support qualified drivers in their search for suitable roles in the industry.

-The Skills Bootcamps in HGV Driving went live last Friday (10 December 2021) and are open to anyone with a car licence aged 19 and over.
+The Skills Bootcamps in HGV Driving are live today [Friday 10 December] and are open to anyone with a car license aged 19 and over.
 The Driver Academy Group is particularly keen on helping underrepresented groups, such as women, those from ethnic minorities, and younger drivers, become HGV drivers.
 Those finding themselves unemployed, or ex-offenders, are also encouraged to apply to become a driver.
 Candidates can apply at www.hgv.academy.

 All successful applicates will be booked onto courses as soon as there is availability in order to get them into a new driving job as quickly as possible in 2022.
 The training courses are available at 60 locations across the country.
 Qualified drivers could secure starting salaries of up to £40,000, or more for those driving dangerous goods.